The Retirement Tax Trap: How to Protect Your Income From Tax Concentration Risk

 If you are new here, my name is Demetrius Walker.
 I work with individuals and families who want to grow, protect, and use their money more intentionally.

 A significant part of that work involves properly structured high cash value whole life insurance and how it integrates into a broader financial plan.
-Not as a replacement for traditional retirement accounts, but as a strategic complement that improves flexibility and long-term control.
+It is not designed to replace traditional retirement accounts or market-based investments.
+Instead, it serves as a complementary tool that can improve flexibility, provide capital storage, and create additional control over how and when income is accessed.

 Today, we are addressing a different kind of retirement risk.
-Not market volatility.
-Tax concentration.
+Not market volatility, but tax concentration.

 Retirement Risk Is Not Just About Markets.
 It Is About Tax Concentration.